How to Get Rid of Squatters in Maryland

 Other Articles You Might Enjoy

-• The first step is to establish legal ownership of the property by providing documentation such as the title deed or lease agreement.
-It is crucial to gather evidence of the squatter’s unlawful occupation, including photographs and witness statements.
+• The first step is establishing legal property ownership by providing documentation such as the title deed or lease agreement.
+Gathering evidence of the settler’s unlawful occupation, including photographs and witness statements, is crucial.

 • During the hearing, presenting the evidence and legal arguments supporting the eviction is vital.
 If the court rules in favor of the property owner, an order for eviction will be issued.